vanTrant/personal-portofolio/README.md

 # Personal Portofolio

 I create this in order to complete Responsive Web Design Challenge from [freecodecamp](https://www.freecodecamp.org/learn/responsive-web-design/).
+This portofolio is created using HTML and pure CSS.

 ## Getting started

-You can preview the page in [Codepen page](https://codepen.io/vanTrant/pen/mdWZwJz) or in [Github page](https://vantrant.github.io/personal-portofolio/)
+You can preview the page in [Codepen page](https://codepen.io/vanTrant/pen/mdWZwJz) or in [Github page](https://vantrant.github.io/personal-portofolio/).<br />
+In this portofolio, my primary purpose is to showcase my ability to create animation in CSS.

 ### Prerequisites